naproche/naproche/README.md

 * The Haskell Tool Stack: https://www.haskellstack.org

-* Install the E Theorem Prover (supported versions: 2.0 to 2.5) and set the environment variable NAPROCHE_EPROVER to its executable path.
+* Install the E Theorem Prover and set the environment variable NAPROCHE_EPROVER to its executable path.